 Arvin Union School District held a Public Hearing on August 18, 2020, and determined that each school within the district had sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
-All students, including English Language Learners (ELL), are provided one set of standards-aligned textbooks to use at school and home as well as access to standards aligned material in core subjects.
+All students, including English Language Learners (ELL), are given their own individual standards-aligned textbooks/instructional materials, or both, in core subjects for use in the classroom and to take home.
 Textbooks and supplementary materials are adopted according to a cycle developed by the California Department of Education, making the textbooks used in the school the most current available.

 Arvin Union School District staff members are actively involved in the selection process of materials and textbooks.
 The selection process involves teachers, administrators, district support personnel, and parents.
 The district follows the State of California's Textbook Adoption Cycle.
-100% of students have textbooks as verified by the August 2019 Williams Review.
+100% of students were provided textbooks as evidenced by the most recent August 2020 Williams Review.

 Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
-Percent Students Lacking Own Assigned Copy Reading/Language Arts 7-8 - Houghton Mifflin Collections, 2016 Houghton Mifflin, Intervention Read 180, 2017 0% Mathematics 7-8 Houghton Mifflin, Big Ideas Math, 2015 Yes 0% Science K-8 McMillian McGraw Hill, Inspire, 2020 Yes 0% History-Social Science 7-8 Teachers Curriculum Institute, History Alive!
-2017 Yes 0%
+Percent Students Lacking Own Assigned Copy Reading/Language Arts Benchmark, Advance ELD/ELA/ 2017, Read 180 Intervention Program 2017 Yes 0% Mathematics K-6 Houghton Mifflin, Math Expressions 2015 Yes 0% Science K-8 McMillan McGraw Hill, Inspire 2020 Yes 0%